Sam Harris net worth is estimated at $2 million. He is an American philosopher, neuroscientist, author, and podcast host.

 Most people know Sam Harris as one of the foremost atheists in the world today.
-Many people also know that the American author-cum-neuroscientist has stirred controversy with some of his views on religion.
+Many people also know that the American author and neuroscientist has stirred controversy with some of his views on religion.
 However, what about Harris’ net worth, is he rich?
 What has he been able to garner for all his troubles?
 All these and more questions about the media personality are answered below.

 Who is Sam Harris?